Great Maryland Beaches

 4 North Beach and Chesapeake Beach, Calvert County, Southern Maryland

-Highlights: These twin beaches are connected by a summer shuttle, and they’re just an hour away from Washington, D.C., making them an easy weekend trip for city folk.
+Highlights: These twin beaches are just an hour away from Washington, D.C., making them an easy weekend trip for city folk.
 There’s plenty to do, and the Chesapeake Beach Resort & Spa offers upscale digs if you’re looking to get away from it all.